MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/vector-search.md

 });
 ```

-This command creates a DiskANN vector index on the `contentVector` field in `exampleCollection` for similarity searches.
-Additionally, it creates a geospatial index on the `location` field, allowing you to combine vector search with location-based filtering.
+This command creates a DiskANN vector index on the contentVector field in exampleCollection, enabling similarity searches.
+It also adds:
+- An index on the **is_open** field, allowing you to filter results based on whether businesses are open.
+- A geospatial index on the **location** field to filter by geographic proximity.

 ### Add Vectors with Geolocation Data